REFEDS/MRPS/mrps.md

 #### 5.5 Domain Validation

-Where required the Federation Operator SHALL establish a Members’s right to use a domain name in one of the following ways:
+Where domain validation is required by this document, the Federation Operator SHALL establish a Members’s right to use a domain name in one of the following ways:

 * A Members’s canonical name matches the registrant information shown in public WHOIS records held by the corresponding DNS registrar;
 * A DNS registrar confirms the Members’s eligibility from privately-held information; or
-* A Registered Representative of the Member attests to the Member’s right to use the domain name; and can demonstrate operational control of the domain name by completing Domain Control Validation [DCV] using any of the mechanisms commonly accepted by public certification authorities.
+* A Registered Representative of the Member attests to the Member’s right to use the domain name; and can demonstrate operational control of the domain name by completing Domain Control Validation [^DCV] using any of the mechanisms commonly accepted by public certification authorities.
 * A Member MAY be granted the right to make use of a specific domain name through a permission letter from the domain owner on a per-entity basis.
 Permission SHALL NOT be regarded as including permission for the use of sub-domains.

 ## 6. Entity Management

+> *Review and remove this box of text before submitting your MRPS*
+>
-> This section describes the processes undertaken once an entity has been registered – including processes for change requests, removal and any intervention the Federation Operator may take.
+> This section describes the processes undertaken once an entity has been registered — including processes for change requests, removal and any intervention the Federation Operator may take.
 If you have a Monitoring Practice Statement, this is likely to be referenced here.
 The reader will want to understand that any changes made to an entity are completed with the correct permission and for good reasons.
 Please ensure that any processes described here reflect your current practice and any published documentation currently available for your Federation.
 >
 > If you have multiple different roles under the Registered Representative category (e.g. management contacts, technical contacts, administrative contacts) the different rights of these roles can be detailed here.
 >